noigamegun/atiusamy.github.io/_posts/3023-11-06-reflection.md

 ![Gitlab](/images/Screenshot_20231121-073332_Firefox.png)

 But my first "contribution" came in the form of the language I speak.
 I'm not a big fan of Thai personally, there are a lot of letters and it's not the easiest to type.
 I have been using English as my device language since I've been able to read it.
 One day, I thought about a funny idea of changing my GNOME language to Thai for fun.
 I then realized how terrible the situation is.
+Many user-facing element are still in English, such as the Power Off button.
+I decided that it is time for me to do *something*, **Anything!** I then translate a lot of the shell element and a bit of Nautilus.
+(You'd have to manually edit po files, which is kinda ehhh).
+Other than that I also translated [Warehouse](https://flathub.org/apps/io.github.flattool.Warehouse) and a bit of [FluffyChat](https://fluffychat.im/).